tadeha/mastermind-ai/README.md

 ## Playing a Game

-To play a game clone this repository, open the .java file with and IDE (Eclipse, NetBeans and etc.) and then follow the instructions shown in the console.
+To play a game clone this repository, open the .java file with an IDE (Eclipse, NetBeans and etc.) and then follow the instructions shown in the console.

 ## License